ChoaibGoumri/Serious-training-in-Industry-4.0/README.md

 With these components configured, any type of object can seamlessly transition between the two worlds.

+The AR box comes preconfigured; to adjust its behavior, open **AR Box Controller**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## 🛤 Roadmap

 - [ ] Support for Head-Mounted Displays VR/AR
-- [ ] ContainerObjects
-- [ ] Physical objects prefabs
+- [ ] Vision AI

-See the [open issues](https://github.com/Be-Cenzo/CrossWarp/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/ChoaibGoumri/Serious-training-in-Industry-4.0/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>